How to Change or Reset a WordPress Password (2023)

 Use a Password Generator Tool

 The Strong Password Generator tool is a great option for creating strong passwords.
-Just a few clicks. and your hard-to-break password is ready.
+With just a few clicks, your hard-to-break password will be ready.

 How do I reset my password without email access?